-Science; facts, figures, statistics, law, tax, politics, rules, hierarchies, qualifications, language and regulations you know the nuts and bolts of life that you can’t ignore but isn’t very sexy (or is it…?).
+Science; facts, figures, statistics, law, tax, visa, politics, rules, hierarchies, qualifications, time constraints, medical matters, language and regulations you know the nuts and bolts of life that you can’t ignore but isn’t very sexy (or is it…?).
 I ensure you are considering all of these and help you outsource or take steps to manage and consider what you need to follow and which you can be intelligently rebellious with.
 Where you can innovate, where you can’t.
 Where you might need a lawyer.
-And When you could take a risk.
+And when you could take a risk.
 Paying taxes is for winners.
 Ignoring facts and law is for rebels without a clue.
 I want you to have a better and more truthful experience of life and work.

 Psychology; mind, beliefs, values, stories, myths and our mental melodramas and programming that may hold us back and make us believe things that are not true and hamper our decisions.
 I question and call out beliefs and stories that may not serve you.
 This is perhaps the most exciting and interesting part of working with me.
 It’s when my clients get breakthroughs, take a deep breath and think a thought they’ve never thought before or ask themselves a question they have never asked before.
 I am a qualified practitioner in 3 psychometrics, so we can work with your communication preferences, and workplace competencies in a quantifiable way and explore these.
 I often find that once people understand their preferences and competencies, they can better set themselves up for success.
 And those around them.

 “Supernatural”; things you can’t explain, things that can’t be explained, luck, coincidence, synchronicity, beauty and when things start happening and you don’t know logically why.